sohamm17/pipe_schedule/README.md

 ##### Result
 All the data will be written to `accepted_sets_<solver>.txt` in space separated format for *LBG* = {11, 12, 14, 15, 16, 18}.
 For example, `accepted_sets_copi.txt`

+Paper results are summarized in `Figures/accept.csv`.
+(3rd, 5th, 6th, 7th lines are respectively CoPi, GEKKO, scipy and pyomo.)

 #### Both End-to-end and Loss-rate Constraints

 1. Generate CoPi data points by the following script: